GoogleCloudPlatform/community/tutorials/using-ha-vpn-with-cisco-asa/index.md

 make sure that the subnet that a machine or virtual machine is located in is being forwarded through the VPN tunnel.

-1.Create a VM on GCP.
-Make sure that you configure the VMs on a subnet that will pass traffic through the VPN tunnel.
+1. Create a VM on GCP, configuring the VMs on a subnet that will pass traffic through the VPN tunnel:

         gcloud compute instances create test-vpn-tunnel-1 --subnet=subnet-a-central \
         --machine-type=f1-micro --image-family=debian-9 --image-project=debian-cloud --no-address

-2.After you have deployed VMs on both GCP and on-premises, you can use an ICMP echo (ping) test to test network connectivity through the VPN tunnel.
+1. After you have deployed VMs on GCP and on-premises, you can use an ICMP echo (ping) test to test network connectivity through the VPN tunnel.

     On the GCP side, use the following instructions to test the connection to a machine that's behind the on-premises gateway:

     1. In the GCP Console, [go to the VM Instances page](https://console.cloud.google.com/compute).
     1. Find the GCP virtual machine you created.
     1. In the **Connect** column, click **SSH**.
 A Cloud Shell window opens at the VM command line.
     1. Ping a machine that's behind the on-premises gateway.

             CISCO-ASA5506H-001#ping 10.0.1.3 source 192.168.1.1
             Type escape sequence to abort.
             Sending 5, 100-byte ICMP Echos to 10.0.1.3, timeout is 2 seconds:
             Packet sent with a source address of 192.168.1.1 !!!!!
             Success rate is 100 percent (5/5), round-trip min/avg/max = 20/21/20 ms

 ## Reference documentation

-You can refer to the following Cisco ASA 5506H documentation and Cloud VPN documentation for additional information about both products.
+See the following Cisco ASA 5506H documentation and Cloud VPN documentation for additional information about both products.

 ### GCP documentation